containers/podman/docs/podman-push.1.md

 **--cert-dir** *path*

 Use certificates at *path* (\*.crt, \*.cert, \*.key) to connect to the registry.
 Default certificates directory is _/etc/containers/certs.d_.
+(Not available for remote commands) (Not available for remote commands)

 **--compress**